Online Doctor of Nursing Practice (DNP) Program

 Help Change Nursing with Your DNP

-Take the lead in nursing with Gwynedd Mercy University.
-Our accelerated online Doctor of Nursing Practice (DNP) program extends the skills and knowledge of current nurse practitioners, certified registered nurse anesthetists, clinical nurse specialists, or certified nurse midwives.
+GMercyU's accelerated online Doctor of Nursing Practice (DNP) program extends the skills and knowledge of current nurse practitioners, certified registered nurse anesthetists, clinical nurse specialists, or certified nurse midwives.
 Working closely with GMercyU’s graduate nursing faculty, you will engage with doctoral-level theoretical concepts, develop an evidence-based practice project, and gain advanced practice nursing clinical skills, all while completing one of the best DNP programs online.

 The GMercyU Difference

 A Leading Regional Nursing School for More Than 50 Years

 The accelerated online DNP program equips you for advanced practice nursing with skills and tools that enable you to:

 - Examine evidence-based practice